terratenney/Computational-Tools-For-Big-Data/Exercise6/README.md

 This week I used a Graphing Database to solve a series of problems.
 The Graphing Database I used Neo4j in the Cypher query language.
+The txt documents contain the commands and the csv documents contain the results.

 Instructions for Exercise 6: